D3SOX/arch-guide/docs/encryption/index.md

 ### Create crypt container

 Now we create a crypt container on `sdXZ` using LUKS.
-For more information, see these two pages on the arch wiki regarding dm-crypt:
+For more information, see these two pages on the Arch wiki regarding dm-crypt:

 - [Encrypting an entire system: LVM on LUKS](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS)
 - [Device encryption: Encryption options for LUKS mode](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encryption_options_for_LUKS_mode)